Signature-based algorithms for Gr{\"o}bner bases over Tate algebras: Introduction

 \section{Introduction}

-For several decades, many computational questions arising from geometry and arithmetics have received much attention, leading to the development of more and more efficient algorithms and softwares.
-A typical example is the development of the theory of Gröbner basis, which provides nowadays quite efficient tools for manipulating ideals in polynomial algebras and, eventually, algebraic varieties and schemes.
-At the intersection of geometry and number theory, one finds $p$-adic geometry and, more precisely, the notion of $p$-adic analytic varieties first defined by Tate in 1971~\cite{Tate}, which plays quite an important role in many modern theories and achievements (\emph{e.g.} $p$-adic cohomologies, $p$-adic modular forms).
+For several decades, many computational questions arising from geometry and arithmetics have received much attention, leading to the development of more and more efficient algorithms and software.
+A typical example is the development of the theory of Gröbner bases, which provides nowadays quite efficient tools for manipulating ideals in polynomial algebras and, eventually, algebraic varieties and schemes~\cite{Magma, Macaulay, Sage, Singular}.
+At the intersection of geometry and number theory, one finds $p$-adic geometry and, more precisely, the notion of $p$-adic analytic varieties first defined by Tate in~\cite{Tate} (see also \cite{FP04}), which plays an important role in many modern theories and achievements (\emph{e.g.} $p$-adic cohomologies~\cite{LS07}, $p$-adic modular forms~\cite{Go88}).

 The main algebraic objects upon which Tate's geometry is built are Tate algebras and their ideals.
-In an earlier paper~\cite{CVV}, the authors started to study computational aspects related to Tate algebras: they introduce Gröbner bases in this context and design two algorithms (adapted from Buchberger's algorithm and the F4 algorithm, respectively) for computing them.
+In an earlier paper~\cite{CVV}, the authors started to study computational aspects related to Tate algebras, introduced Gröbner bases in this context and designed two algorithms (adapted from Buchberger's algorithm and the F4 algorithm, respectively) for computing them.

-In the classical setting, the main complexity bottleneck in Gröbner basis computations is the time spent reducing elements modulo the basis.
+In the classical setting, the main complexity bottleneck in Gröbner bases computations is the time spent reducing elements modulo the basis.
 The most costly reductions are typically reductions to~$0$, because they require successively eliminating all terms from the polynomial; yet their output has little value for the rest of the algorithm.
 Fortunately, it turns out that many such reductions can be predicted in advance (for example those coming from the obvious equality $fg - gf = 0$) by keeping track of some information on the module representation of elements of an ideal, called their \emph{signature}.
 This idea was first presented in Algorithm F5~\cite{F5} and led to the development of many algorithms showing different ways to define signatures, to use them or to compute them.
 The interested reader can look at~\cite{EF17} for an extensive survey.